How to view your sound card information using the terminal in Ubuntu 18.04

 Read: How to view your Linux software and hardware details using the terminal

-How can I get the details of the kernel module or sound driver for my sound card?
+How can I retrieve information about the kernel module or sound driver linked to my sound card?

 lsmod | grep snd